AlibabaCloudDocs/aliyun_acp_learning/LLM_ACP_EN/p3_Summary&Outlook/README.md

 # 3 Summary and outlook

-Through the learning of previous courses, you have gained an in-depth understanding of the development and improvement process of large language models (LLMs) applications by building and progressively optimizing a Q&A bot.
+Throughout these courses, you have gained an in-depth understanding of the development and improvement by building and progressively optimizing a Q&A bot.
 Below are several key points:

 1. **Easy to launch, hard to improve**: Although it is relatively simple to develop and launch LLM applications, achieving good results requires continuous investment and a deep understanding of the business.
 Establishing objective evaluation methods and efficient evaluation mechanisms with domain experts is crucial.